esphome/esphome-docs/components/modbus_controller.rst

       register_type: "read"
       value_type: FP32

-Because `register_count: 6` is used for the first register the command “read registers from 0 to 6” can still be used but the values in between are ignored.
+Because the option `register_count: 6` is used for the first sensor, *one* command *read multiple registers from 0 to 6* will be used but the values in between will be ignored.

-**Calculation:** FP32 is a 32 bit value and uses 2 registers.
+.. note:: *Calculation:* FP32 is a 32 bit value and uses 2 registers.
 Therefore, to skip the 2 FP32 registers the size of these 2 registers must be added to the default size for the first register.
 So we have 2 for address 0, 2 for address 2 and 2 for address 4 then ``register_count`` must be 6.